gemseo/gemseo/doc_src/tutorials/sellar/nutshell.rst

 For that, the problem is decomposed into three :term:`disciplines <discipline>`.

-What defines an :class:`.MDODiscipline`
+What defines an :class:`.Discipline`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A discipline is a set of calculations that produces a set of
 vector outputs from a set of vector inputs, using either equations or an external software,
 or a :term:`workflow engine`.

-Programmatically speaking, in |g|, an :class:`.MDODiscipline` is defined by three elements :
+Programmatically speaking, in |g|, an :class:`.Discipline` is defined by three elements :

 - the **input grammar** : the set of rules that defines valid input data,
 - the **output grammar** : the set of rules that defines valid output data,
 - the **method to compute the output data from the input data**,
-  here the :meth:`!MDODiscipline._run` method.
+  here the :meth:`!Discipline._run` method.

-The disciplines are all subclasses of :class:`.MDODiscipline`, from which they must inherit.
+The disciplines are all subclasses of :class:`.Discipline`, from which they must inherit.

 .. seealso::